 2. Go for a weight belt that has a uniform width

 Also, keep in mind that the thickness of the belt matters.
 The thicker the belt, the more comfortable it is.
-This is because a thick belt provided extra padding to the core of the athlete and adds an obstacle level to be pushed against.
+This is because a thick belt provided extra padding to the core and adds an obstacle to be pushed against.

-One must wear a weightlifting belt only during lifts where the attempt is close to his maximum bodyweight.
-You must wear a belt if you are going to carry out more than three repetitions.
-Keep one thing in mind that a belt is only required if carrying out heavy lifts that exert pressure on the spine.
+You should wear a belt only during lifts where the attempt is close to your maximum bodyweight or you are going to carry out more than three repetitions.
+Keep one thing in mind that a belt is only required if carrying out heavy lifts that exert high pressure on the spine.

-Also, try to avoid using a belt in case you have to lift light weights that are less than 90% of your one-repetition maximum.
-But before you go for using a weightlifting belt, it is necessary that you actually know the right procedures for performing the exercise.
-And also that you are already good at stabilizing your back even without using a belt.
+Also, try to avoid using a belt in case you are lifting light weights that are less than 90% of your one-repetition maximum.
+But before you use belt, it is necessary that you actually know the correct form for performing the exercise.
+Also that you are already good at stabilizing your back even without using a belt.
 Then gradually, you can jump down to using a belt in order to enhance your performance.

-A weightlifting belt is only useful to be used while practicing heavy compound power lifts where there is actually the need to use the support.
-You might not get any improved results if you use a weightlifting belt during an isolation exercise, for example, bicep curls.
+A belt is only useful to be used while practicing heavy compound power lifts where there is actually the need to use the support.
+You might not get improved results if you use a it during an isolation exercise, for example, bicep curls.